mwierszycki/gfortran_for_abaqus/README.md

 del abaHomeInc
 ```

-To debug a subroutine, it must be compiled with `-g` argument to produce debugging information.
+To debug a subroutine, it must be compiled with `-g` option to produce debugging information.
 In the case of GDB you can use `-ggdb3` to produce debugging information for use by GDB specifically.
 It can be done by modifying Abaqus environment variable compile_fortran in Abaqus environment file:
 ```
 compile_fortran=compile_fortran + ['-ggdb3', '-std=legacy', '-fcheck=all', '-fbacktrace', '-static']
 ```